Meet Our Management Team

 Nicole is responsible for all aspects of the day-to-day management of NCCGB, working closely with the Board of Trustees and the staff management team.

-In 2012 Dan worked as a choirmaster on BBC2’s The Choir: Sing While You Work and then became the Artistic Director of the Lewisham and Greenwich NHS Choir enjoying success as the co-producer and musical director for the Choir’s 2015 Christmas Number One Bridge Over You.
-He returned in 2013 to work on BBC2’s The Choir: Sing While You Work series 2 as choirmaster to Citibank Choir, with whom he has continued as the Musical Director; highlights include performing at the Hammersmith Apollo and a series of concerts in New York.
-In 2015 Dan worked behind the scenes as choirmaster for The Choir: Gareth Malone’s Great Choir Reunion.
+In 2012 Dan worked as a choirmaster on BBC2’s The Choir: Sing While You Work, subsequently becoming Artistic Director of the Lewisham and Greenwich NHS Choir, enjoying success as the co-producer and musical director for the Choir’s 2015 Christmas number one Bridge Over You.
+He returned in 2013 to work on the second series of the programme, this time with Citibank Choir with whom he has continued as Musical Director; highlights include performing at the Hammersmith Apollo and a series of concerts in New York.
+In 2015 Dan also worked behind the scenes as choirmaster for The Choir: Gareth Malone’s Great Choir Reunion.

 Outside of NCCGB, Harriet works as a Head of Year, Music Teacher and Designated Safeguarding Officer at a large secondary school in Lincoln.
 She very much enjoys the pastoral care side of her job and ensuring that all young people are given the support they need to achieve to the very best of their capabilities.

 Harriet has a particular interest in mental health and is trained in Youth Mental Health First Aid.
-She is looking forward to getting to know all the members of NCCGB and supporting them to enjoy all the courses and opportunities that are open to them.
+She enjoys supporting the NCCGB members to ensure they enjoy all the courses and opportunities that are open to them.